We continue to take our advice from the government website Coronavirus – what you need to know

-You can help to slow the spread of Coronavirus
+You can help to reduce the risk of yourself or your child catching Coronavirus

 Make sure you and your children follow these general principles to prevent spreading any respiratory virus: